Missing information?

 More information

-He was first buried at Temporary American Military Cemetery Grand Failly, France.
+He was first buried at the Temporary American Military Cemetery of Grand Failly, France.

-Source of information: Peter Schouteten, www.abmc.gov, www.wwiimemorial.com, www.archives.gov – WWII Enlistment Record, www.ancestry.com - Headstone and Interment Record / Hasquin Family Tree / Naturalization Record, www.fold3.com, www.newspapers.com - Alton Evening Telegraph
+Source of information: Peter Schouteten, Raf Dyckmans, www.abmc.gov, www.wwiimemorial.com, www.archives.gov – WWII Enlistment Record, www.ancestry.com - Headstone and Interment Record / Hasquin Family Tree / Naturalization Record, www.fold3.com, www.newspapers.com - Alton Evening Telegraph

 Photo source: Peter Schouteten